700 volunteers in California are escorting Asian American seniors to protect them against assaults

 Owyoung reached out to Jacob Azevedo after he published an Instagram post offering to escort anyone in Oakland's Chinatown neighborhood to help them feel safe.
 The post inspired hundreds to reach out, sharing the same desire to support the community.

-Together, Owyoung, Azevedo and four others founded Compassion in Oakland, an organization that pairs volunteer chaperones with elderly Asian Americans who may feel unsafe going on walks or running errands.
+Together, Owyoung, Azevedo and four others founded Compassion in Oakland in February, an organization that pairs volunteer chaperones with elderly Asian Americans who may feel unsafe going on walks or running errands.
 The group also helps write police reports and provides translation assistance when necessary.

+"We just want our elderly to know that we seem them, that we want to be there for them and hear their stories," Owyoung said.

 "When somebody doesn't understand someone, when there's a language barrier or differences in culture, it's easy to lack compassion because it's different or foreign.
 We really just want to bring unity," Owyoung said.